istik/ExData_Plotting1/README.md

+##Attention:

+My system is in French so there'll be a little different in plots with data:
+* Jeu for Jeudi in French --- Thu for Thursday in English
+* Ven for Vendredi in French --- Fri for Friday in English
+* Sam for Samedi in French --- Sat for Saturday in English

 ## Introduction

-###Attention:

-My system is in French so there'll be a little different in plots with data:
-*Jeu for Jeudi in French --- Thu for Thursday in English *Ven for Vendredi in French --- Fri for Friday in English *Sam for Samedi in French --- Sat for Saturday in English

 This assignment uses data from